amsk1982/techniqueforlife/content/workshops/the-calling-resourcing-ourselves-in-intense-times.md

 We will invite you to book it in your calendar for **6.50pm** so you have time to log in, set yourself up in a **private space** and gather what you need (maybe blankets, heating, a drink of water or tea) so you can be **warm & comfortable.**

+Tickets are priced on a sliding scale:

+£20 Abundance ticket if you are in paid work and can afford it

+£15 Standard ticket if that is what's affordable

+£10 Lean times ticket if money is really tight

 [Melanie](https://www.melanieward.co.uk/about-melanie) and I have known each other for many years, having met through our training as Shadow Work coaches.
 We are in the same women's circle and have both completed the Women In Power programme.
 We bring our sensitivity, compassion and acceptance as well as our many years of experience in Shadow Work, intimacy & relating 'work' and hands-on (Alexander Technique in my case, and Melanie is a shiatsu practitioner)